 Falling behind on projects?
 Find yourself being late or having to postpone obligations a lot lately?
 You find yourself not following through on commitments you’ve made?
 You may have poor time management skills.
 It can get the best of us, from the established writer to the beginner.
 Here’s some things to keep in mind.

 - Keep a schedule and adhere to it.
-Create an online editorial calendar to keep track of deadlines, dates of submissions and other important dates, and never trust your memory to do the job for you.
+Create an online editorial calendar (or update your smartphone calendar or even tack up a wall calendar) to keep track of deadlines, dates of submissions and other important dates, and never trust your memory to do the job for you.

 - Plan ahead.
 Managing a blog?
 Take advantage of your blog’s “Schedule Post” option.
 Write your blog posts ahead of time and schedule them to publish at a later date.

 - Integrate social media.
 Use social media integration to cut back on the time it takes to market your work and projects to your online social network sites.
-This is another way to automate your life.
+So when your latest blog goes live it automatically shares with your followers on Twitter, Facebook, LinkedIn, etc. This is another way to automate your life.